troydhanson/shr/README.md

 ## Build & Install

-You should have gcc, autoconf, automake, and libtool installed first.
+You should have gcc and cmake installed first.

     cd shr
-    ./autogen.sh
-    ./configure
+    mkdir build && cd build
+    cmake ..
     make

+    # test harness is slow; optional!
+    make test

-    sudo make install
+    # install
+    sudo cmake --install . --prefix=/usr
     sudo ldconfig

-Afterward, libshr.so can be found in `/usr/local/lib`, the shr.h header in `/usr/local/include` and shr-tool in `/usr/local/bin`.
+Afterward, libshr.so can be found in `/usr/lib`, the shr.h header in `/usr/include` and shr-tool in `/usr/bin`.

 ## API